webtiming/timingsrc/doc/api_sequencer.md

 	// SequencerCue properties
     key : "string", 				 // unique key
     interval : new Interval(12,13),  // interval
-    data : {}, 						 // javascript object - only used in context of sequencer specialization
+    data : {}, 						 // application object
     // additional properties
-    src: object, 					 // reference to emitter of event, i.e. Sequencer object point : 12.0, 					 // position of timing object when event was (should have been) triggered pointType : "low",				 // how point relates to the interval {"low"|"high"|"inside"|"outside"|"singular"}
+    src: object, 					 // reference to emitter of event, i.e. the Sequencer object point : 12.0, 					 // position of timing object when event was (should have been) triggered pointType : "low",				 // how point relates to the interval {"low"|"high"|"inside"|"outside"|"singular"}
     dueTs : 1441266518486, 			 // timestamp when the event should ideally be emitted - from performance.now()